Antropogenez.ru: Projects

 The website implemented a number of projects on cataloging a processing scientific data.
 An interactive Map of Human Ancestors was made with Google Maps and includes the locations of discoveries of the most important hominid fossils.
 Other projects are Catalog of Fossils, an interactive diagram Hominid Brain Volume, and a series of short videos Non-Missing Link.
 The purposes of the website sections Scientist and Media and Criticism are the protection of scientists’ reputation and publishing the reviews of popular pseudoscientific books.

 Since 2016, a popular science forum Scientists against Myths is organized twice a year in Moscow (in MISiS university) or St. Petersburg.
-It's purposes are popularization of science and debunking quackery.
+Its purposes are popularization of science and debunking quackery.
 The same year, Antropogenez.ru and Evolution fund created a satiric prize Honorary Academician of Lying Academy of Pseudoscience, which is “awarded” during the forum.
 In 2021, the pseudo-medicine nominations were split into a separate prize called Academy of Preventive Chakra Surgery.